Loading lesson…

 The big idea: AI sounds sure even when it is wrong.
 Always check the important stuff.
 Treat AI like a smart friend who makes things up sometimes.

-What is the core idea behind "AI Can Be Totally, Confidently Wrong"?
+What is the main idea of "AI Can Be Totally, Confidently Wrong"?

-Which best describes the scope of "AI Can Be Totally, Confidently Wrong"?
+Which concept is most central to "AI Can Be Totally, Confidently Wrong"?